common-workflow-language/user_guide/src/topics/inputs.md

 special types *File*, *Directory* and *Any*.

-The following example demonstrates some input parameters with different types and appearing on the command line in different ways.
+The following example demonstrates some input parameters with different types and how they can appear on the command line.

 First, create a file called `inp.cwl`, containing the following: